GoodRx (NASDAQ:GDRX) Price Target Cut to $28.00

-GoodRx (NASDAQ:GDRX – Get Rating) had its price target cut by investment analysts at Evercore ISI from $47.00 to $28.00 in a report released on Tuesday, Analyst Ratings Network reports.
-The brokerage presently has an “outperform” rating on the stock.
-Evercore ISI’s target price would suggest a potential upside of 79.95% from the company’s previous close.
+GoodRx (NASDAQ:GDRX – Get Rating) had its target price reduced by investment analysts at Barclays from $35.00 to $28.00 in a research note issued on Tuesday, Analyst Ratings Network reports.
+The firm currently has an “overweight” rating on the stock.
+Barclays‘s price target indicates a potential upside of 94.58% from the company’s current price.

-In other news, insider Andrew Slutsky sold 35,829 shares of GoodRx stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $32.40, for a total transaction of $1,160,859.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, major shareholder Idea Men, Llc sold 166,208 shares of GoodRx stock in a transaction on Friday, December 3rd.
-The stock was sold at an average price of $37.89, for a total transaction of $6,297,621.12.
+In related news, CEO Trevor Bezdek sold 64,271 shares of GoodRx stock in a transaction on Wednesday, December 22nd.
+The shares were sold at an average price of $35.19, for a total value of $2,261,696.49.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, major shareholder Abdiel Capital Management, Llc sold 174,144 shares of the company’s stock in a transaction dated Friday, December 17th.
+The shares were sold at an average price of $34.34, for a total transaction of $5,980,104.96.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 866,587 shares of company stock worth $31,417,043.
+Insiders sold a total of 700,379 shares of company stock worth $25,119,422 over the last three months.
 1.43% of the stock is owned by company insiders.

-A number of hedge funds have recently added to or reduced their stakes in GDRX.
-Darlington Partners Capital Management LP acquired a new position in GoodRx in the fourth quarter valued at $52,276,000.
-Marshall Wace LLP lifted its holdings in GoodRx by 1,221.4% in the third quarter.
-Marshall Wace LLP now owns 986,072 shares of the company’s stock valued at $40,448,000 after buying an additional 911,446 shares during the period.
-Petrus Trust Company LTA acquired a new position in GoodRx in the third quarter valued at $32,047,000.
-Goldman Sachs Group Inc. lifted its holdings in GoodRx by 62.1% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 1,939,071 shares of the company’s stock valued at $63,369,000 after buying an additional 742,906 shares during the period.
-Finally, Morgan Stanley lifted its holdings in GoodRx by 15.7% in the third quarter.
-Morgan Stanley now owns 4,705,001 shares of the company’s stock valued at $192,999,000 after buying an additional 639,551 shares during the period.
-Institutional investors and hedge funds own 54.43% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+IFP Advisors Inc boosted its holdings in GoodRx by 301.0% in the 4th quarter.
+IFP Advisors Inc now owns 1,163 shares of the company’s stock valued at $41,000 after purchasing an additional 873 shares during the period.
+First Horizon Advisors Inc. grew its holdings in shares of GoodRx by 208.2% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 1,350 shares of the company’s stock worth $42,000 after purchasing an additional 912 shares in the last quarter.
+CWM LLC bought a new stake in shares of GoodRx during the fourth quarter valued at approximately $48,000.
+Spire Wealth Management raised its stake in shares of GoodRx by 50.0% in the 4th quarter.
+Spire Wealth Management now owns 1,500 shares of the company’s stock valued at $49,000 after buying an additional 500 shares in the last quarter.
+Finally, Creative Financial Designs Inc. ADV bought a new position in shares of GoodRx during the 3rd quarter worth about $55,000.
+54.43% of the stock is currently owned by institutional investors and hedge funds.

 GoodRx Company Profile (Get Rating)